 As highlighted in my first blog of this series, senior Victorians’ experiences of the pandemic have been varied and diverse.

-Since hearing from almost 5000 Victorians to develop the Ageing well in a changing world report, the coronavirus (COVID-19) pandemic has changed the way we live and connect.
+Since hearing from almost 5000 Victorians to develop the Ageing well in a changing report, the coronavirus (COVID-19) pandemic has changed the way we live and connect.
 During my listening tour talking to senior Victorians virtually and in-person over the past six months, access to information and technology was highlighted by many as keys to connection, health and wellbeing.

 Navigating new technology